Who are we?

 Purpose

 Maritime like almost every industry, is measured by financial success.
-B Corp and similar structures based on impact business models are virtually non existent in maritime and the industry is barely aware of their definition or even existence.
+B Corp and similar structures based on impact business models are virtually non-existent in maritime and the industry is barely aware of their definition or even existence.

-We started FMA because we are extremely concerned for the future and see a current path which will not support humanity or the environment in any meaningful way.
-Certainly we do not see a trajectory of sustainable growth, instead a scenario where planetary decline creates a human competition cycle which tends to negate all the positive growth improvements gained in recent centuries.
+We started FMA because we are extremely concerned for the future and see a current path that will not support humanity or the environment in any meaningful way.
+Certainly ,we do not see a trajectory of sustainable growth, instead a scenario where planetary decline creates a human competition cycle which tends to negate all the positive growth improvements gained in recent centuries.
 Indeed we see a lot of work required to restore the biosphere, not only protect it.

 We see shipping leadership as having a critical role in reversing the negative trend.
 Few other industries have such potential influence due to their global influence and reach.